grahamc/system-configurations/README.md

 ### macOS

-1. Disable System Integrity Protection for `yabai`.
+1. Partially disable System Integrity Protection for `yabai`.
 Instructions can be found on the [yabai wiki][yabai-wiki].

 2. I install some Homebrew packages through nix-darwin, but nix-darwin doesn't provide brew so you'll have to install it yourself.
 Check the site for instructions: [brew.sh][brew].